In all PSP applications some aspects of primary importance are:

-It is noted that PSP, on the “application” level, doesn’t provide specific “ready-made” exercises to develop its goals (because PSP is not a bundle of some “techniques”, but an approach for awareness work).
+It is noted that PSP, on the “application” level, doesn’t provide specific “ready-made” exercises to reach the each time goals in its applications.

 The original “raw material” that is worked through this structuring “model” to produce such PSP kinetic patterns, may:

 ***(b) be inspired by any field in which there is interaction (theatre, dance, psychodrama, animation, games etc),

 ***(c) be inspired by any kind of stimulus: a sound, a music, an incident in the street, a picture, a verse, a line in the newspaper, a face, a voice, a color, a tiny moment, a scene of a film – literally anything can be used in PSP as a source of inspiration stirring creative imagination to give birth to PSP kinetic interactive patterns.